Updated June 2019

 What is the Alberta Energy Regulator?

-The Alberta Energy Regulator, or AER, provides for the safe, efficient, orderly, and environmentally responsible development of energy resources.
+The AER provides for the safe, efficient, orderly, and environmentally responsible development of energy resources.
 This includes allocating and conserving water resources, managing public lands, and protecting the environment while securing their economic benefits for all Albertans.

 To ensure that this activity is safe, environmentally responsible, and closely managed, the Government of Alberta has granted the AER authority to